siriscmv/invite-management-docs/terms/privacy-policy.md

 * Invite links are stored in memory to facilitate the process of tracking the inviter as and when a new user joins your server.
 * Server configurations are stored to provide you with the ability to customize the functioning of our service.
 * The vote counts of users are stored to enable the functioning of voter only commands.
+* Vanity data is collected to show vanity data (number of uses, vanity url, etc) while sending join / leave messages
+* Ratelimit data is logged purely for debugging purposes and to detect servers abusing the bot by spamming it.

 ## Where is said data stored?